CMSgov/HealthCare.gov-Styleguide/_posts/assets/0001-01-03-form-elements.md

 # Form Elements

 <div class="intro">
-There are many forms used throughout Healthcare.gov.
+There are many forms used throughout HealthCare.gov.
 Generally, forms are against a white or dark blue background.
-Below are the man elements that make up the forms
+Below are the main elements that make up the forms.
 </div>

 <div class="hr"></div>